Ring-necked snake: Description

 Ring-necked snakes are fairly similar in morphology throughout much of their distribution.

 Its dorsal coloration is solid olive, brown, bluish-gray to smoky black, broken only by a distinct yellow, red, or yellow-orange neck band.
 A few populations in New Mexico, Utah, and other distinct locations do not have the distinctive neck band.
+In another population throughout the Coastal Plains across the United States, the rings around their neck are often incomplete.
 Additionally, individuals may have reduced or partially colored neck bands that are hard to distinguish; coloration may also be more of a cream color rather than bright orange or red.
 Head coloration tends to be slightly darker than the rest of the body, with tendencies to be blacker than grey or olive.
 Ventrally, the snakes exhibit a yellow-orange to red coloration broken by crescent-shaped black spots along the margins.
 Some individuals lack the distinct ventral coloration, but typically retain the black spotting.
-Rarely, do individuals lack both the ventral and neck band coloration; so the use of those two characteristics is the simplest way to distinguish the species.
+Rarely do individuals lack both the ventral and neck band coloration, so the use of those two characteristics is the simplest way to distinguish the species.